In This Post

 - What to do if someone won’t accept your apology

 - Tips on how to make a good apology

-Apologising can be difficult.
-Especially when we have hurt someone we care about.
+Making a perfect apology can be difficult, especially when we have hurt someone we care about.
 It feels pretty bad to know we’ve hurt someone, regardless of our intentions.
 Feeling guilty and sheepish for our negative behaviour is sometimes a natural consequence of our actions and there are times when it is useful to sit with that emotion and experience what it means to feel sorry.

 By avoiding acknowledging our wrongdoings we put ourselves in an awkward position of denial, rather than being truly honest with ourselves.
 Not to mention the person we have hurt.
 Embracing that we are all human and all make mistakes is important here.
 It is very difficult to go through life without occasionally letting someone down, disappointing someone, or acting in a way that we wish we didn’t.
 The good news is that we can undo a lot of damage, or at least some of it, with a good apology.

 Why Should I Feel Sorry?

 What is important when we have come to terms with the fact we’ve got to apologise to someone is to not rush through it.
 Sure, you want to rid yourself of the guilt and repair your relationship ASAP.
 But it is important to take time to reflect on the situation.
 How are you feeling?
 Can you understand and acknowledge the impact you’ve had on others?